zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/time-series-forecasting/condas-intro.md

 * A foundational understanding of Python

-## Launching Environment Explorer
+## Launching `Environment Explorer`

-After you log into OCI Data Science and create a Notebook, go to File and select New Launcher.
+1. After you log into OCI Data Science and create a Notebook, go to `File` and select `New Launcher`.

   ![](./../time-series-forecasting/images/new_launcher.png " ")

-Click on the Environment Explorer.
+2. Click on `Environment Explorer`

   ![](./../time-series-forecasting/images/environment_explorer.png " ")

+## Downloading a Pre-built Conda Environment

+3. Choose from a list of conda environments

-When you click on the Environment Explorer, you will see each Explorer tab allowing you to filter on either the Data Science, Installed, or Published Conda environments.
+When you click on `Environment Explorer`, you will see each Explorer tab allowing you to filter on either the Data Science, Installed, or Published Conda environments.
 The Data Science Conda Environments tab shows a list of pre-built conda environments you can install.
 We offer several pre-built condas tailored for specific use cases such as general machine learning and data exploration.

   ![](./../time-series-forecasting/images/conda_environment_explorer.png " ")

-## Downloading a Pre-built Conda Environments
+4. Install a pre-built conda environment

+When you have decided on which conda environment to install, click `Install`, copy and execute the command in a terminal window.

 ![](./../time-series-forecasting/images/download_ml_conda_instructions.png " ")

 ## Selecting Conda Environment for Notebook session

+5. Choose the installed conda environment for notebook

+When you start a new notebook, go to the top right corner to select the conda environment you would like to use for the notebook session.

 ![](./../time-series-forecasting/images/pick_conda_environ_for_notebook.png " ")